logo

 Why regular Power BI visuals often fail for deep exploration

 Regular visuals are excellent for structured reporting.
 But when you need true exploration, the pattern becomes more drill-through pages, more duplicated visuals, more slicers, more bookmarks.
+That creates page fragmentation.
+Instead of one interactive decision environment, you end up with a collection of static snapshots.

 Step 1: Identify Why Exploration Fails